-According to El País 18.5 million British tourists visited Spain during 2018, while France remained the most popular destination with 90 million foreign visitors.
+According to El País 18.5 million British tourists visited Spain in 2018, while France remained the most popular destination with 90 million foreign visitors.
 However, the British lack of ability when it comes to understanding foreign languages is well known.
 Indeed, it has been suggested that only 25% of British people can hold a basic conversation in a foreign language, with 15% being able to hold a basic conversation in French.
 A separate report claims that “23% of the UK population can speak or understand French… and 8% can speak or understand Spanish”.
-What these reports mean for foreign businesses is that in order to market their products and services to British customers they must make information available in English.
+What these reports mean for your business is that in order to market your products and services to British customers, you must make information available in English.

 The impact of poorly translated tourist information: facts and figures

 A study conducted in 2013 revealed that 59% of Britons would not use a company with poor grammar on its website.
 What this suggests is that in order to attract British customers, you need to make sure your business’ content in English is flawless.
 If this is not the case, it might lead to confusion about how to book your products or services.
 It may also suggest that your staff do not speak English and therefore that British customers are going to have problems with the language barrier.
 This could make them reluctant to use your services.